Science Lead - Mrs Rachael Cuthbert (until July 2022) / Mr Alex McDougall (from September 2022)

 We have specifically written the first unit of science for our KS1 children.
 Our ‘We Are Scientists!’ unit introduces children to science and the five enquiry types: grouping and classifying; observing over time; pattern seeking; comparative and fair testing; and research.
 Through the poetry text, ‘Not All Scientists Wear Lab Coats!’, children explore different areas of science through the five enquiry types, whilst developing their natural curiosity and ability to ask and answer questions.
 They examine stereotypes of what a scientist looks like and through discussion and investigation, they challenge these stereotypes and develop an awareness and understanding that anyone can be a scientist, including them!

 In addition to this, we have recently introduced a list of recommended fiction and non-fiction texts for each science unit.
 These can be shared at story time, provide a stimulus for learning during the lesson and/or form part of our whole class guided reading core texts.
-For example, children in KS1 study the text ‘A Planet full of Plastic’ and ‘The Clue is in the Poo’, whilst children in Lower Key Stage 2 (LKS2) study ‘The Lost Species’ and ‘The Street Beneath My Feet’.
-All classes have at least one science-based text on their ‘Top 10 Recommended Reads’, which they read throughout the year.
+For example, children in KS1 study the text ‘A Planet full of Plastic’ and ‘The Clue is in the Poo’, whilst children in Lower Key Stage 2 (LKS2) study ‘The Lost Species’, 'Tin Forest' and ‘The Street Beneath My Feet’.
+All classes have at least one science-based text on their ‘Top 10 Recommended Reads’, which they read throughout the year with their class teacher.

-The Hamilton Trust resources are accessible for all children, yet provide appropriate challenge for higher attainers.
+Our science curriculum is accessible for all children, yet provides appropriate challenge for higher attainers.
 Our science curriculum aims to meet the needs of all our learners through providing opportunities for children to express their understanding in different ways, for example through verbal presentations, creating models, posters or written reports.